August-Alm/theta/README.md

 11. [[t : T] : U] when T ~ U -> t
 12. [[T : κ] κ'] when κ ~ κ' -> T

+7 takes precedence over 9 and 8 over 10.
+(One can regard 9 and 10 as subsumed by 7 and 8, if one first eta-expands.)

 __Examples and discussion__

 An ordinary typing statement "t : T" is given the operational meaning "t and [t : T] are equivalent".
 As a first, trivial but still interesting example, let